-Steeped in our Lutheran heritage, Pacific Lutheran University’s Center for Community Engagement and Service mobilizes students and faculty to participate in service-learning, community service, and community-based research to make Parkland a more healthy, safe and sustainable place to live.
+Steeped in our Lutheran heritage, Pacific Lutheran University Community Engagement and Service mobilizes students and faculty to participate in service-learning, community service, and community-based research to make Parkland a more healthy, safe and sustainable place to live.

 Learn more about each of the initiatives below and how you can get involved.

 Parkland Education Initiative

 The Parkland Education Initiative includes over 200 PLU student tutors and mentors and 7 programs housed in 5 local schools in the Franklin Pierce School District.
 Each program involves children selected by teachers and counselors to help them succeed academically and socially while promoting a college-going culture.
 The initiative exists to connect local K-8 youth with college students through meaningful relationships and learning.
 College student mentors and tutors develop skills, knowledge, and values that lead to stronger communities while serving local children and youth.

 Healthy Parkland Initiative